HVVSATHWIK/WeatherWebsite/README.md

-# Weather Website (The work is still in progress that's why all these might not be working)
+# Weather Website (The work is still in progress, so some features might not be working)

 ![Weather Website](https://github.com/HVVSATHWIK/WeatherWebsite/blob/main/Globe.png)